LastPass Review: Quick Expert Summary

 LastPass Mobile App

 LastPass offers mobile apps for iOS and Android.
 On both my iPhone and Android, all I needed to do was download the app and enter my email and master password.
-I could also immediately adjust login settings, enabling LastPass to remember my email address (turned on by default) and master password (disabled by default).
+Before I even logged in, I could immediately adjust login settings, enabling LastPass to remember my email address (turned on by default) and master password (disabled by default).

 I was surprised that LastPass offered to remember my master password, as remembering the master password on mobile devices isn’t recommended.
 However, when I went to enable this option, I did receive a warning that it would decrease my account’s security.
 And because of the warning I received, I ultimately decided not to let LastPass remember my master password.